MikeTheCanuck/marvelous/README.rst

 complete Marvel pull list, excluding any series the user doesn't want.

-This script is included as example.py, and it's accompanied by a config.py file where you will paste in your Marvel API public and private keys between the single quote characters (dummy strings included to reduce guesswork).
+This script is included as example.py, and it's accompanied by a config.py file where you must paste in your Marvel API public and private keys between the single quote characters (dummy strings included to reduce guesswork).
+I also extended the script to demonstrate handling of the series included in IGNORE.

+Note: If you don't remember to substitute valid API keys, then you'll see this error at runtime: marvelous.exceptions.ApiError: The passed API key is invalid.

 .. code-block:: python